azuredevcollege/trainingdays/day6/challenges/challenge4.md

 ***
 **4: Multi-stage build**

 Let's imagine that we're java developers and working on a new shiny project called App1 (Do you remember our old friend :)).
-We wrote the code and now it is a good time to check our source code.
+Application has been written and it's ready.
+Now it is time to check the source code.
 It's located at ```/trainingdays/day6/apps/java``` folder. cd to that folder and list all the files.

 Type:
 ```shell